rails/rails/guides/source/api_documentation_guidelines.md

-In various places there is different behavior when you take the entire stack into account, one such example is `ActionView::Helpers::AssetTagHelper.image_tag`:
+In various places there is different behavior when you take the entire stack into account, one such example is `ActionView::Helpers::AssetTagHelper#image_tag`:

 ```ruby
 # image_tag("icon.png")
 #   # => <img alt="Icon" src="/assets/icon.png" />
 ```

-Although the default behavior for `image_tag` is `/images/icon.png`, because the Rails stack includes Sprockets when using the Rails Asset Pipeline.
+Although the default behavior for `#image_tag` is to always return `/images/icon.png`, we take into account the full Rails stack (including the Asset Pipeline) we may see the result seen above.

+We're only concerned with the behavior experienced when using the full default Rails stack.

 In this case, we want to document the behavior of the _framework_, and not just this specific method.